-Over the next two weeks, the Class of 2022 will be celebrating hard work and resilience at their graduation ceremonies.
+Over the next 2 weeks, the Class of 2022 will be celebrating hard work and resilience at their graduation ceremonies.
 We introduce just a handful of these grads who have made the most of their time at Portsmouth.

 Lewis Newton, BSc (Hons) Computing grad will take to the stage on Wednesday 13 July to collect his first-class degree.
 His story is one of motivation and self-belief after discovering a newfound confidence.

 This year, Lewis was chosen to represent the UK at WorldSkills; a worldwide movement which celebrates and improves young people’s skills with set training standards and benchmarking systems.
 They connect 85 members across the globe including the UK, through competitions and shared best practices.

 Lewis met with us to share his achievements and told us about his next steps after graduation.

 What has student life been like for you?

 Towards the end of college, I started to believe in my abilities and enrolled in a higher education course.
 I was elated when I was accepted and was told I was eligible for a Vice-Chancellor’s Scholarship due to my exam results.
 This became a turning point for me to keep pushing and improving my confidence.